Iraq–Syria relations: During the Syrian Civil War

 Both Shia-led Iraq and Ba'athist Syria were close allies of Iran.
 Iraq has maintained its embassy in Syria after 2011, while many others have closed, withdrawn their ambassadors, or temporarily relocated to Beirut.
 In March 2012, local lawmakers in Iraq's Duhok Governorate voted to open camp for refugees from Syria.
 Although some of Iraq's Shiite clerics refused to give support to Assad, and Muqtada al-Sadr called on the Syrian president to step down from power, Iraq was once one of the few Arab countries to support the Syrian Assad regime, and has abstained from voting to expel Syria from the Arab league.

 Both countries have closely cooperated with each other against the Islamic State, with Iraq being a part of the Russia–Syria–Iran–Iraq coalition which was formed as a consequence of an agreement reached at the end of September 2015 between Russia, Iran, Iraq and Ba'athist Syria to "help and cooperate in collecting information about the terrorist Daesh group (ISIS) to combat the advances of the group", according to the statement issued by the Iraqi Joint Operations Command.

 From 2016 to 2024, Iraqi volunteers have been fighting alongside the Syrian Arab Army, and their forces have met on the Iraqi-Syrian border crossing.
 In February 2017, Iraq conducted its first airstrike against ISIL targets in Syria, which was performed in coordination with the Syrian government.
 In July 2017, Iraq, along with Iran, signed an agreement to boost military cooperation with Syria.
 A vital border crossing near the town of Al-Qaim that links the capitals of Iraq and Syria, was re-opened on 30 September 2019, after being seized by ISIS jihadists since 2014.

 During the 2024 fall of the Assad regime in Syria led by Hay'at Tahrir al-Sham (HTS), Iraq and Shia PMF militias opted not to send troops to the country.
 Around 2,000 soldiers linked to Assad militias entered Iraq with the country's permission seeking refuge immediately prior to the fall of Damascus, bringing tanks and military equipment with them.

-Regional Security Cooperation
+Regional security cooperation

 In March 2025, high-level delegations from Iraq, Syria, Turkey, and Jordan met in Amman to discuss security cooperation.
-The meeting, organized to combat terrorism and organized crime, follows an announcement by Turkish Foreign Minister Hakan Fidan regarding joint steps against Islamic State, with foreign ministers, defense ministers, and intelligence heads participating.
+The meeting, organized to combat terrorism and organized crime, follows an announcement by Turkish Foreign Minister Hakan Fidan regarding joint steps against the Islamic State, with foreign ministers, defense ministers, and intelligence heads participating.